 The sensitivity of fluorescence detection varies significantly between systems.
-Ideally, it would be possible to determine the

-- spin state of a particle by measuring the polarisation of a single fluoresence photon.
-Such a measurement could be repeated immediately after detecting the photon, which allows a readout with very high certainty in a time below one microsecond.
+Ideally, it would be possible to determine the spin state of a particle by measuring the polarization of a single fluorescence photon.
+Such a measurement could be repeated immediately after detecting the photon, which allows a readout with very high certainty in a time below 1 $\mu$ s.
 In real systems, however, the actual readout time is significantly longer.
-In the case of a diamond NV-center, e.g., the rate at which photons are detected is typically of the order of $10^5 s^{-1}$.
-Furthermore, the information is carried here only by the rate at which photons are emitted (not by the polarization) and this rate differs between the spin states by some 20% (Doherty et al., 2013; - 335 Suter and Jelezko, 2017).
+In the case of a diamond NV centre, for example, the rate at which photons are detected is typically of the order of $10^5 \text{ s}^{-1}$ .
+Furthermore, the information is carried here only by the rate at which photons are emitted (not by the polarization), and this rate differs between the spin states by some 20 % (Doherty et al., 2013; Suter and Jelezko, 2017).
 Accordingly, it typically takes up to 1 ms to determine the state of a single spin with sufficiently high certainty.